anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Music in the soul can be heard by the universe.
+Quote: Good actions give strength to ourselves and inspire good actions in others.

-By: Laozi
+By: Plato